danieldavilaaleman/HudsonBayMicrobiome/RPKG/README.md

 This generates a DB named **topScoringAnnotationDB** which can be used for search against enrichments, environmental and mmDB fasta files to get relative abundance of each representative protein across the different samples.

 ## Relative abundance of PLASS representative protein catalog
+To check the abundance of the genes present in our DB topScoringAnnotationDB in each of the read files:
+1. Create a read sequence DB from the fasta files using ```createdb``` I copied the deep sequenced environmental files from GENICE to ~/Hudson_environmental_data
+2. Extract the ORF from the read DB using ```extractorfs```
+3.
+4.